1991yuyang/ctpn/readme.md

     side_ref_dist_thresh: those anchors that are less than side_ref_dist_thresh pixels from the text edge are selected for side refine task training
     num_workers: number of thread for data loading
     data_aug_level: "h", "m" or "l". "h" indicates high data augmentation, "m" indicates medium data augmentation, "l" indicates low data augmentation
+    use_focal_loss: True will use focal loss, False will not
+    focal_loss_alpha: parameter of focal loss
+    focal_loss_gamma: parameter of focal loss

 ## 2.2 run train.py file
 ```